-Debentures - Types of Debentures - Issue and Redemption of Debentures - Distinction between Debenture and Share - Methods of Debentures Redemption: out of profit- out of capital - redemption by conversion.
+Debentures - Types of Debentures - Issue and Redemption of Debentures - Distinction between Debenture and Share - Terms relating to issue price an condition of redemption of debenture-Methods of Debentures Redemption: out of profit- out of capital - redemption by conversion- Cum - Interest and Ex-Interest.
 (19 Hours)

-Underwriting of Shares - Profits prior to Incorporation - Valuation of Goodwill: Average profit - super profit - capitalization of super profit-Annuty.
-(17 Hours)
+Underwriting of Shares - Purpose and importance of Underwriting-Valuation of Goodwill: Average profit - super profit - capitalization of super profit-Annuity.
+(18 Hours)